 When Custom Categories Are Worth Creating

-Custom categories tend to be worth adding when you have enough assets within a section that scanning for what you need starts taking effort.
-If your Brand Imagery contains a large and varied mix of photography, patterns, textures, and illustration sets, splitting those into separate categories makes the difference between a Brand Kit that’s easy to navigate and one that requires as much hunting as your uploads folder.
+Custom categories tend to earn their place when you have enough assets within a section that scanning for what you need starts taking real effort.
+If your Photos area contains a large and varied mix of brand photography, background textures, and product mockups, splitting those into separate categories makes the difference between a Brand Kit that’s easy to move through and one that requires as much hunting as your uploads folder.

 What Custom Categories Aren’t For

 The exceptions are worth knowing.
-A recurring annual event with its own consistent visual identity, or a large one-off event where you’re creating enough content that a dedicated structure genuinely speeds up the work — both are reasonable candidates for their own Brand Kit and category structure.
+A recurring annual event with its own consistent visual identity, or a large project where you’re creating enough content that a dedicated structure genuinely speeds up the work, may be reasonable candidates for their own category structure.
+The question is always whether you’ll actually be coming back to these assets, or whether the project will be done and the assets will sit unused.

 Where to Start